Esri/storymap-cascade/README.md

 > [!IMPORTANT]
 > **********ESRI CLASSIC STORY MAPS RETIRED ON FEB 25, 2026**********
 >
-> This application code is no longer maintained and the repo has been archived.
+> This application code is no longer being maintained and is available only for archival purposes.
 >
 > For more information, see the following resources:
 >